 5. A cute rubber ball.
 One word in most toddlers’ limited vocabulary: “ball,” and little ones like nothing better than playing catch or ball rolling.
-This is why a cute – and cheap – rubber ball makes a great gift.
-Some balls to check out include Melissa & Doug’s $9 to $10 balls with starfish and fish designs.
+This is why a cute rubber ball makes a great gift.
+Some balls to check out include Melissa & Doug’s balls under $15 with adorable designs like ladybugs and frogs.

 6. Board books.
-For around $10, you can buy a few board books to give.
-Roger Priddy’s colorful books, like his “First 100 Words” for instance, run about $3 each on Amazon.com.
-Similarly, you can buy a set of Dr. Seuss board books for $11.
+Board books introduce little ones to reading without the torn pages that result from little hands grabbing at them.
+Roger Priddy’s colorful books, like his “First 100 Words” for instance, run about $5 each on Amazon.com.
+Similarly, you can buy a set of Dr. Seuss board books for about $12.
 And to make this gift extra thoughtful, buy a few of your child’s favorite board books, and note that they’re household favorites in the card.

 To be sure, it’s possible to find other more expensive toys on sale.
 So, if you have a particular expensive toy in mind that you want to bring as a gift, be sure to search for coupon codes online and for deals in clearance and sale sections.

-You can find more gift and birthday party advice over at Hint Mama, including affordable activity ideas for first birthday parties, what to bring to no-gift birthday parties, and details on inexpensive toys that may work as gifts.
+You can find more gift and birthday party advice from Living on the Cheap in our list of related stories following this article.
+You can also head over at Hint Mama, including affordable activity ideas for first birthday parties and what to bring to no-gift birthday parties.